Jade (DC Comics): Blackest Night

 Jade as a Black Lantern, menacing her former love, art by Patrick Gleason.

 During the 2009–2010 Blackest Night storyline, Jade is resurrected as a member of the Black Lantern Corps.
 Jade, a soulless undead being, uses Kyle's affection for her against him, claiming that his love for her had brought her back.
 However, Kyle recognizes her lies after witnessing the attack of the Black Lantern Corps on the planet Oa.
 Jade captures Kyle and torments him with black energy constructs of Alexandra DeWitt, Donna Troy, his mother Moira, and herself.
 The battle between Jade and Kyle is ended by Soranik Natu, who activates Jade's ring.

 The Black Lanterns are ordered to devour Oa's Central Power Battery.
 Mogo causes all of the Black Lanterns, including Jade, to be absorbed into the core of Oa.
 The Black Lanterns are continuously burned with magma, preventing them from regenerating their bodies.

 During the finale of Blackest Night, Jade and several of the Black Lanterns are resurrected by the Life Entity in their true forms.
 Jade and Kyle resume their relationship.

 The New 52

 Jade and the Justice Society are not present in The New 52 continuity reboot.
 In Doomsday Clock, this is revealed to be the result of Doctor Manhattan altering the timeline.
-The Society are restored after Superman convinces Manhattan to restore the timeline.
+The Justice Society is brought back after Superman convinces Manhattan to restore the timeline.